 and sends a fraction down each branch.)

 The next section covers the evaluation of this decision tree shown in the second part of the output.
 Before we leave this output, though, its final line states the elapsed time for the run.
-(This differs from early releases of C5.0 which gave the CPU time.)
-The construction of a decision tree is usually completed quickly, even when there are many thousands of cases.
+A decision tree is usually constructed quickly, even when there are many thousands of cases.
 Some of the options described later, such as ruleset generation and boosting, can slow things down considerably.

 The progress of C5.0 on long runs can be monitored by examining the